govindkailas/util/README.md

 b) Install the python pre-req package - `pip install requirements.txt`

+   If `pip` is not installed follow https://pip.pypa.io/en/stable/installation/ to install pip first

 c) Once the above steps are done, we are good to convert the yaml format file to fstab entry file - `python3 yamlutil.py <path_to_yaml_which_contain_fstab>`

 Note: Script will not overwrite your fstab entry, it will simply create a output file in the same folder.